 Give the gift of a family dinner.
-Prepare their favorite meal in a freezer safe dish with instructions on how to heat it, and add bread and a dessert to make it a meal.
+Prepare their favorite meal (or one of these dirt cheap meals) in a freezer safe dish with instructions on how to heat it, and add bread and a dessert to make it a meal.

 While you’re at it, double the recipe and throw one in the freezer for your family as well.
 It’s a total win-win for those crazy busy holiday nights when you don’t want to cook, right?

 Don’t forget that everyone loves to receive cookies, breads and cakes as well.
 If you love to bake, now’s your chance to give them something made with love in a beautiful container.